 The earliest nougat recipe was found in a Middle Eastern book in Baghdad, dating back to the 10th century.
 It was referred to as "natif" which translates to "dribble."

 The name I'm more familiar with is "Mann al Sama," which is an Arabic term meaning "manna from heaven."
-They are often enjoyed by Assyrians to break their 3 day Jonah fast.
-If you're interested in more information on this topic, be sure to scroll down to the bottom of the post to read all about it!
+They are often enjoyed by Assyrians to break their 3-day Jonah fast.
+If you're interested in more information on this topic, check out my latest Johan Fast (Pookhin recipe) post!

 Jump to:

-- Mann o salwa is really tasty and relatively easy to prepare.
+- Mann al sama is really tasty and relatively easy to prepare.

 - This recipe has variations so that you can make it the traditional way too.

-- Mann o salwa isn't always easy to find, and usually costs a lot more than the ingredients required to make it.
+- Mann al sama isn't always easy to find and usually costs a lot more than the ingredients required to make it.
 I recommend making it at home yourself and saving some money along the way!

 - Nuts: I used one cup of pistachios, but you can use almonds or a combination of the two.